 Did you know if you’re feeling depressed, listening to sad music can actually help you feel better?
 And by better, I mean… seen.
 Because when we feel seen, it can help us feel more connected and validated.
 So even though we’re sad, we feel less alone in it.

 And that’s what Taylor Swift does.
-Her lyrics help us feel less alone in what we’re going through.
+Her lyrics help you feel less alone in what you’re going through.

 And if you pay attention, you’ll find that Taylor Swift’s music offers up a lot of valuable lessons on how to navigate our feelings in a healthy way.

-Below is a list of Taylor Swift songs that can help you cope with feelings.
-I’ve also included lyrics and emotions that might be evoked when listening to each song.
+Below is a list of what I think are the best Taylor Swift songs to better cope with feelings.
+I’ve also included lyrics and emotions that may be evoked when listening to each song.

 It’s okay to not be okay.
 What most people don’t realize is how helpful it can be to give yourself time and space to not be okay, and feel those uncomfortable emotions as you move through them.